Our standard costs and process for trademark registration services is below:

 2. Comprehensive Full Search Report: Our services above include a limited search which is sufficient if you intend to do business regionally; however, if you intend to launch your service nationwide, franchise, or incur significant marketing expenses, we generally recommend a full comprehensive search report.
 This is a search conducted by an outside service (we typically recommend services such as Thomson CompuMark) – it is very comprehensive in that it searches federal, state and detailed common law use.
 We then review this report and provide an analysis to you.
 Outside services charge around $750-850 per trademark for a T&T report on a U.S. word mark within the PTO, all state databases and common law.
 But be aware this service increases prices regularly so they can be more.
 If you have a design mark (logo), their cost increases; thus, please advise if your mark consists of a logo and we will provide these costs.
 Again, this cost is an outside third party cost is incurred only if you decide to proceed with the full comprehensive outside search.

 Once the application is filed, it is often not possible to estimate the amount of time we will need to spend on it.
 Many applications go right through with no rejections by the PTO, and some receive several rejections (for example, if we provided warnings about conflicting marks).
 If we receive a substantive refusal, such as a likelihood of confusion with another mark or a “merely descriptive” rejection, this can take several hours of paralegal and attorney time to craft arguments to overcome the rejections (a standard office action response on a substantive refusal is not included in our estimated fees above can increase costs by over $1,000 per office action response).
+Therefore, additional costs will be incurred as the application proceeds through examination depending on the services required.
 Of course, we will not do any work without your express authorization.
 Regarding the timeframe, please note that it generally takes about 10–12 months from filing the application to go through each step at the U.S. PTO and receive a certificate of registration.
 However, the date of filing your application is important as the filing will act to deter a subsequently filed application for a similar mark.

 The process for a trademark usually follows this course: